shanep-capstone/cs481-s21-team_5/planning/ginafegler@u.boisestate.edu.md

 We tried to start with tasks that had a range of levels of effort to give us representative tasks to refer to when estimating the remaining tasks.
 We then divided the rest of the tasks up between the three of us and we individually assigned tasks to buckets on our own.

-We then met again via Zoom and reviewed the buckets and the tasks in each and made adjustments.
+We then met again via Zoom and reviewed the buckets and the tasks in each, discussed and made adjustments.

+The tasks for the RFID detection story were placed into buckets as follows:

+- Task 1 - Bucket 20
+- Task 2 - Bucket 20
+- Task 3 - Bucket 3
+- Task 4 - Bucket 2
+- Task 5 - Bucket 13
+- Task 6 - Bucket 8

 ## Definition of Done